mearns/loglow/README.md

-Also note that it is not specified whether `next` will actually cause the next middleware to be invoked as part of the same callstack or if it will queue up the call(s) to be made after the current middlewar returns.
+Also note that it is not specified whether `next` will actually cause the next middleware to be invoked as part of the same callstack or if it will queue up the call(s) to be made after the current middleware returns.
 Middleware should not depend on either of these possibilities (e.g., do not assume your middleware can catch errors thrown by subsequent middleware).

 The final middleware function is invoked with a `next` argument which encapsulates passing the log